EssentialDev-Create/3MTT-Assessment-Project/README.md

-# 3MTT-Assessment-Project
+# 3MTT Cohort 3-Assessment-Project
-3MTT Cohort 3 HTML Learning Track Assessment Project Mini Project Assessment: Personal Profile Page with HTML only This project is aimed to create a personal webpage using only HTML elements
+Mini Project Assessment: This project is created to acheive a Personal Profile Webpage using only HTML elements